Hatteras Venture Partners

 Series A in 2023

 Mercy BioAnalytics is a biotechnology company based in Natick, Massachusetts, founded in 2018 by Paul Blavin and Joseph Sedlak.
-The company focuses on improving cancer outcomes through early detection by utilizing a novel liquid biopsy assay platform.
-This platform analyzes tumor-derived extracellular vesicles (EVs), which are abundant in blood and provide critical information about their parent cells.
-By leveraging these EVs, Mercy BioAnalytics aims to enable the detection of various types of cancer at its earliest stages, ultimately striving to enhance patient outcomes and save lives.
+The company focuses on improving cancer outcomes through early detection using a novel liquid biopsy assay platform.
+This platform analyzes tumor-derived extracellular vesicles, which are plentiful in blood and contain critical information about their parent cells.
+By leveraging these extracellular vesicles, Mercy BioAnalytics aims to enable the detection of various types of cancer at the earliest stages, thus improving the chances of successful treatment and patient survival.

 Cardiosense